RuihaoQiu/Recommender-Systems-based-on-NLP/Skill-Recommender.md

  I would say this simple method make pretty promising results.

 ### Recommend skills from current skillset
 In order to recommend skills from skills, we need the skill correlations.
-The skill correlation matrix is similar title correlation in the previous chapter.
-The difference is I also use skill hierachy to re-order the correlation, therefore skills in the same family tend to be more closed to each other.
+The skill correlation matrix is similar to the title correlation in the previous chapter.
+However, in skill correlation, I also use skill hierachy to re-order the correlation, therefore skills in the same family tend to be closer to each other.

-We don't need the full matrix here, only nearest skills for each skill will be enough.
-For one skill, we just need to take it nearest neighbors, however, for multiple skills, we take all their neighbors and re-sort them, see the code below:
+We don't need the full matrix here, only nearest skills (e.g. top 10) for each skill will be enough.
+For one skill, we just need to take it nearest neighbors, however, for multiple skills, we take all their neighbors and re-sort them based on their popularity, see the code below:

 ```
 def sort_skills(input_skill_score):